CTSRD-CHERI/bluecheck/Readme.txt

-BlueCheck will generate hardware to invoke random sequences of methods applied to random arguments, and will raise an error if the implementation ever differs from the specification.
+BlueCheck will generate hardware to invoke random sequences of methods applied to random arguments, and will raise an error if the implementation ever differs from the spec.
 For a taste of what's required without BlueCheck, see Appendix C.

 Running the test bench
 ======================

 What happens when I run it?

-  No-op
-  push( 81)
-  No-op
-  push( 41)
-  push(186)
-  push(242)
+  4: push('h4)
+  6: pop
+  9: push('h3)
+  10: push('h9)
+  11: push('h6)
+  12: push('hd)
-  pop
+  13: pop
-  pop
+  14: pop
-  top failed:  41 v 186
+  15: top failed: 'h9 v 'h6
+  15: push('h5)
+  FAILED: counter-example found.

 A bug!
-BlueCheck says that, after executing the above sequence of methods, the top stack element should be 41 (according to the specification) but it is actually 186 (according to the implementation).
+BlueCheck says that, after executing the above sequence of methods at the given times, the top stack element should be 9 (according to the spec) but it is actually 6 (according to the implementation).
 In Appendix A, the line

   ram.put(False, sp-1, ?);